Follow the links below to see our most frequently asked questions on the following topics.

-In addition to the information about the key recognition and secuity features on the Banknote pages you can also find a list of other sources of information under the ‘more about banknotes’ main menu heading.
+In addition to the information about the key recognition and security features on the Banknote pages you can also find a list of other sources of information under the ‘more information’ main menu heading.
 A reference guide about banknotes is available from the Bank and this includes the dates certain notes were issued.

 I need to reproduce a banknote for a legitimate reason but how do I do this?

 It is possible to reproduce images of banknotes but there are specific guidelines under which this can be done.
 It is best to refer directly to the Reproduction guidelines that explains the procedure in more detail.

 When did the Bank change the Chief Cashiers signature on some of its banknotes?

 Victoria Cleland replaced Chris Salmon as Chief Cashier on 1 June 2014.
 Banknotes bearing Victoria Cleland's signature were released into circulation on 3 March 2015.

 The Bank has released into circulation £10, £20 and £50 banknotes of current circulating designs, updated to include the signature of the current Chief Cashier - Victoria Cleland.
 Other than the signature change the banknotes and their security features look identical to the existing notes.